 - Introduce direct quotations spaces and punctuations properly

 If you use another person’s opinions or ideas, make sure to give them credit.
-Consult your professor about what style should you use.
-MLA format and APA format styles are the common ones, but they may use a different method of citation.
+Consult your professor about the right citation style to use.
+Styles such as the MLA format and the APA format are the more common ones, and they have different requirements for citing sources.

 Print out your draft and check it with a pen or pencil.
 Read it out loud, and when you hear how it sounds, you might notice unsuitable words or sentences.
 These things will ease your life and help to find little mistakes easier.